su2code/su2code.github.io/_tutorials/compressible_flow/NICFD_nozzle/NICFD_nozzle_datadriven.md

 ### 3. Train physics-informed neural network
 The network used in this tutorial uses two hidden layers with 12 nodes each.
 The exponential function is used as the hidden layer activation function.
 This is an unusual choice, but is motivated by the fact that it reduces the computational cost required to calculate the network Jacobian and Hessian during the CFD solution process.
 The training process uses an exponential decay function for the learning rate, with an initial value of 1e-3.
 During each update step, the weights and biases of the network are adjusted according to the value of the loss function evaluated on a batch of 64 training data points.
+The hidden layer architecture and learning rate of the network used in this tutorial were selected through trial and error.
 More details regarding the training method are presented in the [literature](https://doi.org/10.1016/j.compfluid.2025.106932).

 The training progress can be followed from the terminal, but can also be monitored from the training convergence plots that are periodically updated under ```Worker_0/Model_0/```.